Pulgasari/cosmonaut/docs/parser.md

 ---

-## Coding Style

-- Indentation: 2 spaces
-- Function definitions use a space before the parameter list: `function (args) { ... }`
-- All comments and error messages are written in English
-- Modern JavaScript syntax is preferred, except where it has a significant negative performance impact

----

 ## Known Limitations / Open Items

-- `parseBinaryExpr.js` currently references a `matchOperator(...)` helper that has not yet been implemented.
 - Error messages from `cut()` and `expect()` do not yet include line/column information; only token index.
 - No dedicated `index.d.ts` exists yet for editor/type support.